sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 ### Responsive Size

-- Size in `em` if the property scales according to it’s font-size.
+- Size in `em` if the property scales according to it's font-size.
 - **Modular Font Size**:
   Size in `em` if the font-size should be modular (relative to it's context/parent).